xfnty/xfnty.github.io/content/posts/practice-ring.md

 I needed it to be pretty simple and being able to work inside fixed memory block.

-The template format fits the first condition pretty well and the second can be satisfied by having an additional `push_noalloc()` method.
+The template format fits the first condition pretty well and the second can be satisfied by having `push_noalloc()`.
 Also there is no need for adding or popping more than one element at a time.

 This is the complete interface:
 ```c